ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 .. note::
     Exceptions:
         - Dynamically generated global variables.
-        - Variables that do not origin from Achilles, such as BI global variables or third party such as CBA.
+        - Variables that do not origin from Achilles, such as BI global variables or a third party such as CBA.

 5. Code style
 -------------